Docker Networking: From Bridge to Overlay

 driver: bridge

 Now web can reach api at api:3000 (or whatever port api exposes).
-Docker embedded a DNS resolver that handles this automatically.
+Docker’s embedded DNS resolver handles this automatically.

 DNS Resolution Flow on Custom Bridge